-- 5.6.
-It appears that the size of the unit is determined by the size of the advertising panel.
-This is an unfortunate ordering of the characteristics.
-The design of the unit is not considered to be the high quality that Camden expects across the borough's buildings, streets and open spaces.
-There is nothing distinctive or responsive to context within the proposal, which is a missed opportunity to create a uniquely Camden unit.
-At a time of re-invention of the street, with widening of pavements and appreciation of generous public realm, these proposals are a disappointing reinstatement of underused pavement clutter. - 5.7.
-The enclosed nature of the kiosk would allow it to be filled with waste cardboard or other detritus, as has been a common occurrence for a number similar kiosks in Camden.
-There would therefore be little or no improvement to the existing situation in terms of encouraging anti-social behaviour.
-The proposal would only extend the permanence of a structure which encourages anti-social behaviour. - 5.8.
+- 5.13.
 Camden Town Conservation area sits adjacent to the proposed kiosk.
-The proposed kiosk due to its position, it would sit with the advertising panel facing the start of the conservation area.
-Opposite the application site, there is an existing InLink Panel, which includes telecommunication facilities and advertising panels on both sides. - 5.9.
+The proposed kiosk due to its position, would sit with the advertising panel facing the start of the conservation area.
+Opposite the application site, there is an existing InLink Panel, which includes telecommunication facilities and advertising panels on both sides. - 5.14.
 In appeal decision APP/X5210/W/20/3254037 and 3252962, 16/11/2020, for comparable illuminated digital advertisement displays, the Planning Inspector commented that 'while the luminance level and rate of image transition could be controlled by condition, the appeal proposal would as a result of the internal illumination associated with the panel, its position adjacent to the kerb and changing images, create a discordant feature within the street scene.'
 The inspector noted that 'Whilst such forms of advertisement are becoming increasingly familiar on the street scene, it would, nonetheless, create an additional, discordant feature within the street scene, adding visual clutter and hence adversely affect the way in which these buildings are experienced from the public realm.'
-This finding is also relevant to the proposed digital display at the application site. - 5.10.
-The proposal would result in additional structure for the same purpose with a large digitalscreen in this location, which would add to the proliferation of digital advertising, and cause harm to the character of the streetscene and setting of Camden Town Conservation Area.
-Due to its detailed design, the size and large illuminated display panel, this would serve to heighten the appearance of the proposed kiosk, making it more conspicuous than the existing kiosk which it would replace. - 5.11.
+This finding is also relevant to the proposed digital display at the application site. - 5.15.
+The proposal would result in additional structure for the same purpose with a large digital screen in this location, which would add to the proliferation of digital advertising, and cause harm to the character of the streetscene and setting of Camden Town Conservation Area.
+Due to its detailed design, the size and large illuminated display panel, this would serve to heighten the appearance of the proposed kiosk, making it more conspicuous than the existing kiosk which it would replace. - 5.16.
 Special attention has been paid to the desirability of preserving or enhancing the character or appearance of the conservation area, under s.72 of the Planning (Listed Buildings and Conservation Areas) Act 1990 as amended by the Enterprise and Regulatory Reform Act 2013.
 As such, the proposed kiosk would appear as a particularly obtrusive piece of street furniture and unduly dominant in this context, adding to visual clutter harmful to the streetscene, which would not preserve nor enhance the character and appearance of the conservation area.
-In this regard, the proposal would fail to adhere to Local Plan Policies D1 (Design) and D2 (Heritage). - 5.12.
+In this regard, the proposal would fail to adhere to Local Plan Policies D1 (Design) and D2 (Heritage). - 5.17.
 Furthermore in appeal decision the Inspector dealing with BT kiosks specifically referenced the poor quality of existing structures and the poor repair resulting in the new kiosk not being considered to have a positive effect on the street scene.
 The Inspector noted that they were 'conscious that the existing BT kiosks are dated and in a poor state of repair, with some being covered in graffiti and showing signs of physical damage...
 If the proposed new kiosk were to be vandalised or to fall into similar disrepair, it would become even more of an eyesore than the existing kiosks due to its increased height, width, and general prominence. ...there is no legal mechanism in place to ensure that an appropriate maintenance plan is implemented in perpetuity.